 - 21. As part of its actuarial advice framework, an insurer is required to document a materiality policy.
 Information is likely to be material if it would cause the results or opinions expressed by an actuary to be misleading, if that information were to be misstated or omitted.
 It is not appropriate to assess materiality solely through quantitative monetary limits or financial definitions.
 Qualitative factors are necessary to complement quantitative metrics. - 22.
 APRA expects that the materiality policy would specify how to determine the matters that are material to the financial condition of the insurer or the interests of policyholders and therefore require formal actuarial advice.
-The policy is required to identify when the advice will be provided to the board and when advice would be provided to senior management only.
-Clearly, more material matters are more likely to be appropriate to be considered by the board. - 23.
+The policy is required to identify when the advice will be provided to the board and when advice would be provided to senior management only. - 23.
 Once the materiality policy is established as part of the actuarial advice framework, materiality thresholds would not ordinarily need to be continually assessed by the board but would be subject to periodic review.